berkholz/vcard2fritzXML/README.md

 # COMMANDLINE USAGE

-It depends on the jAR file.
+It depends on the JAR file.

 ## JAR file with no dependencies